Ross Wilson (ice hockey): Biography

 Wilson was a trainer for the Detroit Red Wings of the National Hockey League from 1950–1982.
-He won four Stanley Cup championships with Detroit in 1950, 1952, 1954 and 1955.
-He was one of the early pioneers of the goaltender's protective face mask, making the iconic mask that Terry Sawchuck wore, among the many others that he made for pro and top amateur goaltenders.
+He won four Stanley Cup championships with Detroit, in 1950, 1952, 1954 and 1955.
+He was one of the early pioneers of the goaltender's protective mask, making the iconic mask that Terry Sawchuk wore, among many others.

-Wilson, who played goal in the Junior A, AHL and senior leagues, served as an emergency back-up goaltender for the Red Wings as well as for visiting teams, as was customary with many NHL trainers in the days before regular back-up goaltenders were carried on NHL team rosters.
-He played three total games in his career as the emergency goaltender.
-On October 10, 1953 he suited up for the Red Wings in relief for an injured Terry Sawchuk in a losing effort playing a total of 16 minutes for the Red Wings.
-On January 22, 1956 he suited up for the Toronto Maple Leafs replacing an injured Harry Lumley in another losing effort playing a total of 13 minutes and stopping nine shots for the Maple Leafs.
-On December 29, 1957 he suited up for the Boston Bruins replacing an injured Don Simmons in a game that ended in a 2-2 tie playing a total of 52 minutes allowing a goal and making 23 saves for the Bruins.
+Wilson, who played goal in Junior A, the American Hockey League, and in senior leagues, served as an emergency backup goaltender for the Red Wings and for visiting teams, which was customary among NHL trainers in the days before designated backup goaltenders.
+On October 10, 1953 Wilson suited up for the Red Wings in relief for an injured Sawchuk, in a losing effort, playing 16 minutes.
+On January 22, 1956 Wilson played for the Maple Leafs, replacing an injured Harry Lumley in another loss, playing 13 minutes and stopping 9 shots.
+On December 29, 1957 Wilson played for Boston, replacing an injured Don Simmons in a game that ended in a 2-2 tie, playing 52 minutes, allowing a goal, and making 23 saves.